passbolt/go-passbolt-cli/README.md

 ```bash
 go-passbolt-cli list user
 ```
+Note: you can adjust which columns should be listed using the flag `--column` or its short from `-c`, if you want multiple column then you need to specify this flag multiple times.

 For sharing we will need to know how we want to share, for that there are these Permission Types:

 | Code | Meaning |